Trump acquitted in second impeachment trial on charge of inciting Jan. 6 Capitol riot

 GOP, led by Mitch McConnell, largely sticks with Trump during Saturday verdict

 Former President Trump was acquitted in an unprecedented second impeachment trial on the charge of inciting an insurrection for the Jan.
-6 Capitol riot, making him the first and only president to impeached and acquitted twice in history.
+6 Capitol riot, making him the first and only president to be impeached and acquitted twice in history.

 A majority of senators found Trump guilty on Saturday in a 57-43 vote, but the number fell short of the supermajority needed to convict the president.
 Had Trump been convicted, the Senate would have moved to bar the 45th president from holding federal office ever again.